Introduction

 To address concerns about students’ procedural fluency, educators can ensure that students have a strong foundation in essential math techniques by incorporating focused practice sessions into the curriculum.

-Example: Weekly timed drills on multiplication tables and division facts can help students build procedural fluency while gaining conceptual understanding in their regular learning.
+Example: Traditional math like weekly timed drills on multiplication tables and division facts can help students build good habits while gaining conceptual understanding in Common Core classes.

 3. Personalized Learning